WICG/view-transitions/feature_details.md

 ```

 Special handling is needed for a list of elements : `[CacheElement_Parent, CacheElement_Child]` where `CacheElement_Child` is a descendant of `CacheElement_Parent`.
 The parent element's snapshot excludes content for any descendant elements.
 The space covered by the descendant element shows the background which was earlier occluded by the descendant element.

+*TODO: Clarify the syntax for nextURL.
+This should allow for [URL patterns](https://github.com/WICG/urlpattern).*

 ### New Document
 #### Referencing Elements